mwaeckerlin/bind/README.md

 - `DEFAULT_DOMAINS`: list of domains to be configured with `DEFAULT_SUBDOMAINS` and `DEFAULT_IP` (default "")
 - `DOMAINS`: configure any non default url, where each domain must be on a single new line that is defined as:
     - _domain name_=_configuration, where _configuration is:
-      - semicolon (`;`) separated and contains the followinf fields:
+    - semicolon (`;`) separated and contains the following fields:
         1. the IP address
         2. space separated list of subdomains
            - if any subdomain points to a different IP address, just assign it with equal and prefix `A:`
         3. all following semicolon separated lines that are added as is to the DNS record for full flexibility
             - Use `\t` to insert a tabulator in self defined lines
+    - example: `domain.com=12.34.56.78;www mail` uses IP address `12.34.56.78` for domain `domain.com` and generates subdomains `www.domain.com` and `mail.domain.com`

 ### Examples